ComfyChloe/VRC-Avatar-Remote/README.md

 This app lets you change avatars parameters through a browser-based interface Toggles, buttons and Float wheels
 Sort of like a customizable extension of the Action Menu but on online for everyone

+### Closed alpha
+Currently only myself and 1 additional user for testing reasons have access.
+Later during this year I'm looking to expand this for more users but theres lots of nieche things to work on.
+This is my solo project and theres lots of problems to manage after more then 2 users appear.

+Want access?

 ### Overview

 What is this actually?